Leadership & Administration

 Paul Lange, MD

-Paul Lange is a co-director of Core A (Leadership & Administration) of the PNW Prostate Cancer SPORE, professor of urology at the University of Washington School of Medicine, and the Pritt Family Endowed Chair in prostate cancer research.
-Dr. Lange also conducts a large clinical practice in urologic cancer and is director of the Institute for Prostate Cancer Research (IPCR), a multidisciplinary research initiative of the UW and Fred Hutchinson Research Center.
-Dr. Lange has served on many editorial boards including the New England Journal of Medicine, and is internationally recognized for his clinical and experimental work in a variety of genitourinary cancers especially prostate and testis.
+Paul Lange is co-director of Core A (Leadership & Administration) of the PNW Prostate Cancer SPORE, a member of the SPORE Executive Committee, Emeritus Professor and former chair of Urology at the University of Washington School of Medicine, and the Pritt Family Endowed Chair in prostate cancer research.
+Dr. Lange conducts a clinical practice in urologic cancer and is director of the Institute for Prostate Cancer Research (IPCR), a multidisciplinary research initiative of the UW and Fred Hutchinson Research Center.
+He has served on many editorial boards including the New England Journal of Medicine, and is internationally recognized for his clinical and experimental work in a variety of genitourinary cancers especially prostate and testis.
 He has authored or co-authored over 450 articles and three books.
-The research interests of Dr. Lange and the Genitourinary Cancer Research Laboratory he leads at the University of Washington include the detection, isolation and characterization of disseminated prostate cancer cells, the biology of prostate cancer bone metastases, biospecimen acquisition, and prostate cancer xenograft generation.
+The research interests of Dr. Lange and the Genitourinary Cancer Research Laboratory of which he is a founding member at the University of Washington include the detection, isolation and characterization of disseminated prostate cancer cells, the biology of prostate cancer bone metastases, biospecimen acquisition, and prostate cancer xenograft generation.

 Researchers & Clinicians